Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/7_ADC.rst

 .. image:: ../_static/imgs/7_ADC/Chapter07_30.png
     :align: center

-When the code is running, rotate the three potentiometers marked below, you will see the RGB LED’s color and brightness change.
+When the code is running, rotate the three potentiometers marked below, you will see the RGB LED's color and brightness change.

 .. image:: ../_static/imgs/7_ADC/Chapter07_31.png
     :align: center